Elukoye/rails_model_tutorial/README.md

 # Rails Model Tutorial

-> This project is for an article that I wrote on Medium about how to work with the Rails Console when building a rails app.
+> This  is an article on Medium about how to use the Rails Console when building a rails app.

 ## Link to Article
 [A Step by Step Guide To Using The Rails Console To Test Rails Models, Associations and Validations.](https://medium.com/@lukoyedith/a-step-by-step-guide-to-using-the-rails-console-to-test-rails-models-associations-and-validations-986f4825aadf)